Cookies are used for Google Analytics to analyze site traffic.

 The villain wastes no time considering his position.

 Antagonist: Are we though?
 Or do the words say that?
-Did I really waste no time, or was there no time passing at all?
-What is time for beings such as us?
-The reader could wait ten years between each line and we would never know.
+Moreover, did I really waste no time, or was there no time passing at all?
+What even is time for beings such as us?
+The reader could wait ten years between each line, and we would never know.

 The hero furrows his brow and squints in confusion.